 Getting Help and Finding Support After Weight Loss Surgery

 It’s standard for people undergoing bariatric surgery to receive mental health screening or counseling before the procedure.
-But for people with depression or other existing mental health issues, surgery may still be approved.
+But people living with depression or another existing mental health issue still may be approved for surgery.

 If you’re thinking about bariatric surgery, ask your doctor to recommend a therapist who has experience working with those who have undergone weight loss surgery.